gbouras13/pharokka/README.md

 </p>

 `pharokka` uses [PHANOTATE](https://github.com/deprekate/PHANOTATE), the only gene prediction program tailored to bacteriophages, as the default program for gene prediction.
 [Prodigal](https://github.com/hyattpd/Prodigal) is also available as an alternative.
 Following this, functional annotations are assigned by matching each predicted coding sequence (CDS) to the [PHROGs](https://phrogs.lmge.uca.fr), [CARD](https://card.mcmaster.ca) and [VFDB](http://www.mgc.ac.cn/VFs/main.htm) databases using [MMseqs2](https://github.com/soedinglab/MMseqs2).
 As of v1.4.0, `pharokka` will also match each CDS to the PHROGs database using more sensitive Hidden Markov Models using [PyHMMER](https://github.com/althonos/pyhmmer).
 Pharokka's main output is a GFF file suitable for using in downstream pangenomic pipelines like [Roary](https://sanger-pathogens.github.io/Roary/). `pharokka` also generates a `cds_functions.tsv` file, which includes counts of CDSs, tRNAs, tmRNAs, CRISPRs and functions assigned to CDSs according to the PHROGs database.
 See the full [usage](#usage) and check out the full [documentation](https://pharokka.readthedocs.io) for more details.

+## Pharokka v 1.5.0 Update (27 August 2023)

+* Adds support for `pyrodigal-gv` implementing `prodigal-gv` as a gene predictor for alternate genetic codes ([pyrodigal-gv](https://github.com/althonos/pyrodigal-gv) and [prodigal-gv](https://github.com/apcamargo/prodigal-gv)).
+This can be specified with `-g prodigal-gv` and is recommended for metagenomic input datasets.
+Thanks to @[althonos](https://github.com/althonos) and @[apcamargo](https://github.com/apcamargo) for making this possible, and to @[asierFernandezP](https://github.com/asierFernandezP) for raising this as an issue in the first place [here](https://github.com/gbouras13/pharokka/issues/290).
+* `-g prodigal` and `-g prodigal-gv` should be much faster thanks to multithread support added by the inimitable @althonos.
+* Adds checks to determine if your input FASTA has duplicated [contig headers](https://github.com/gbouras13/pharokka/issues/293).
+Thanks @[thauptfeld](https://github.com/thauptfeld) for raising this.
+* Genbank format output will be designated with PHG not VRL.
+* The `_length_gc_cds_density.tsv` and `_cds_final_merged_output.tsv` files now contain the translation table/genetic code for each contig (usually 11 but now not always if you use `pyrodigal-gv`).
+* `--skip_mash` flag added to skip finding the closest match for each contig in INPHARED using mash.
+* `--skip_extra_annotations` flag added to skip running tRNA-scanSE, MinCED and Aragorn in case you only want CDS predictions and functional annotations.

 ## Pharokka v 1.4.0 Update (27 August 2023)